6741A/6741A-OverUnder/README.md

 ## Overview

-This repository contains the code and resources for o6741A Arcturus' participation in the "Over Under" competition for the year 2023-2024.
-We aimed to provide a comprehensive solution for the game's programming challenges.
+This repository contains the source code and resources for 6741A Arcturus' participation in the "Over Under" competition for the year 2023-2024.
+We aimed to provide a comprehensive and intelligent solution for the all of this game's programming challenges.

 ## Repository Contents